 Bio/Statement

 Lauren Boilini was born and raised in Bloomington, Indiana.
 She received her BFA in Painting and Art History at the Kansas City Art Institute and her MFA at the Maryland Institute College of Art.
-As a painter she also works in installation and public art.
-She has served as an artist-in-residence at Can Serrat in Spain, Jentel Arts in Wyoming, Soaring Gardens in Pennsylvania, the Studios of Key West, the Creative Alliance and School 33 Art Center in Baltimore, and as a Consortium Resident at the SACI in Florence, Italy.
-She was invited as an artist-in-residence to the Burren College of Art in Ireland and received a full fellowship to the Vermont Studio Center in 2012.
-She has completed projects for the Maryland Department of Public Health and the Greenville-Spartanburg Airport.
-In 2016 she was awarded a GAP grant to publish a book of drawings and worked on the sequel during a residency at MASS MoCA, which she completed for a solo exhibition at Furman University in 2020.
-In the winter of 2022 she opened a solo exhibition at Pacific Lutheran University and spent ten weeks as artist-in-residence at Amazon’s headquarters in 2023.
-The following fall she was the first artist-in-residence at the Missoula Butterfly Museum and a fellowship from the McMillen Foundation helped to fund a residency on Vashon Island last summer.
-Lauren is currently a finalist for the Neddy Artist Award in Painting and is looking forward to a research-based residency at the University of Virginia’s Mountain Lake Biological Station this coming June.
+As a painter she also works in installation and public art, completing commissions for the Maryland Department of Public Health and the Greenville-Spartanburg Airport, with an upcoming project at the Renton Transit Center in the works.
+She has been an artist-in-residence at Canserrat Spain, Jentel Arts in Wyoming, Soaring Gardens in Pennsylvania, the Studios of Key West, the Burren College of Art in Ireland, Studio Art Centers International (SACI) in Florence, the Creative Alliance and School 33 Art Center in Baltimore, and won a full fellowship to the Vermont Studio Center.
+She received a grant to publish an artist book and spent time at MASS MoCA and Furman University finishing the sequel, alongside a solo exhibition at Pacific Lutheran University, with a residency at the Amazon headquarters the following spring.
+In 2023 she was the first artist-in-residence at the Missoula Butterfly House and a fellowship from the McMillen Foundation helped to fund a residency on Vashon the following summer.
+Lauren was a 2025 finalist for the Neddy Award in Painting, with research-based residencies at UVA’s Biological Station and Texas A&M’s Laguna Madre Station in Corpus Christi this past summer.
+She is looking forward to her first solo museum exhibition at the San Juan Islands Museum of Art this coming March.

-In addition, she currently teaches at The Evergreen State College.
-Collaborations with a number of different artists in her close-knit community have been vital to the development of her work and she looks forward to future opportunities to expand that practice.
-Lauren is also a marathon open water swimmer and with her immediate family close by, she loves to call Seattle home.
+Lauren currently teaches painting and drawing at The Evergreen State College.
+Working with other artists has been vital to her practice and she is developing a project for SeaTac’s South Concourse with her frequent collaborator, Henry Cowdery.
+She is also a marathon open water swimmer and with her family nearby, loves to call Seattle home.

 Lauren is represented by J.Rinehart Gallery www.jrinehartgallery.com/artists/lauren… in Seattle and